kyverno/policies/README.md

 displayName: Backup All Volumes  # Display name of the policy (required)
 createdAt: "2023-03-29T00:00:00.000Z" # The date this package was created (RFC3339 layout) (required)
 description: >-
-      In order for Velero to backup volumes in a Pod using an opt-in approach, it requires an annotation on the Pod called `backup.velero.io/backup-volumes` with the value being a comma-separated list of the volumes mounted to that Pod.
-This policy automatically annotates Pods (and Pod controllers) which refer to a PVC so that all volumes are listed in the aforementioned annotation if a Namespace with the label `velero-backup-pvc=true`.
-    # A short description of the package (required)
+# The description value should be taken from the relevant annotation policies.kyverno.io/description
-digest: 60ca548c88fc3e43db880bd5e466e4fa02af13b7f97c652aee59cb13ca9404e5
-# The SHA256 hash String that uniquely identifies this package version (optional)
+digest: 60ca548c88fc3e43db880bd5e466e4fa02af13b7f97c652aee59cb13ca9404e5 # The SHA256 hash String that uniquely identifies this package version (optional)
-install: |-
+install: |- # The installation instructions for the package (optional)
     ```shell
     kubectl apply -f https://raw.githubusercontent.com/kyverno/policies/main/velero/backup-all-volumes/backup-all-volumes.yaml
      ```
-     # The installation instructions for the package (optional)
-keywords:
+keywords: # Keywords should always have "kyverno" and whatever the value of the value of the policies.kyverno.io/category annotation. (optional)
   - velero
   - kyverno
-  # Keywords associated with the package (optional)
-readme: |
+readme: | # readme should be same as policies.kyverno.io/description annotation plus the last sentence as a static value.
   In order for Velero to backup volumes in a Pod using an opt-in approach, it requires an annotation on the Pod called `backup.velero.io/backup-volumes` with the value being a comma-separated list of the volumes mounted to that Pod.
 This policy